bahaa32/rhymefind-rs/README.md

 ## Usage
 First input line should be the path to a dictionary of format similar to `WordToPhonemes.txt` and every line after that can be a word to search.
 To exit, type `exit`.

+## Closing Words
+Looking at my profiling results, I think that around 0.6 seconds should be achievable.
+At this point, the program spends half its run time comparing data (which should be a good thing) but the other half has to do with vectors so I'm guessing it's either something inefficient I'm doing or me sorting all the data (which is required).
+However, I'm happy with the current result and I don't intend to significantly modify the code soon.
+Thanks for reading!